1.c Knowledge sources and its characteristics

 Humans have an innate tendency for learning.

-The commonly categorized popular knowledge is so broad and complex that it uses contextualized expressions in order to transmit concepts that otherwise would be very complicated or would take too long.
-An interesting example of the thousands of expressions is: curiosity killed the cat because it is very similar to the phrase from the previous paragraph but does not commit to anything.
+The commonly categorized popular knowledge is so broad and complex that it uses contextualized expressions to transmit concepts that otherwise would be very complicated or would take too long.
+Curiosity killed the cat is like the previous paragraph phrase but does not commit to anything.

-On the other hand, from the first sentence one could begin to question its accuracy: Why only humans?
-Is it definitely innate?
-Which part is learned and which part is instinctive?
-Is it only a tendency or is it an intrinsic and permanently operative characteristic?
-Is it produced only in the consciousness or also in the unconscious?
-That is how we would proceed until….ha!
-We forgot; what is a being?
+On the other hand, from the first sentence, one could begin to question its accuracy: Why only humans?
+Is it innate?
+Is it instinctive or not?
+Is it only a tendency, or is it an intrinsic and permanently operative characteristic?
+Does it come only from the consciousness or also the unconscious?
+That is how we would proceed until ending, asking what a being is?

-Let’s see then.
-The effectiveness of the popular knowledge, however, has a great inconvenience due to its characteristics in that it is unreliable and very often ironic because a slight contextual variation can change its meaning.
-In other cases, it just attempts to cheer up life with humor by means of ideas crossing the mind, and at times even deliberately inverting the elements of cause-effect, etc.
+The effectiveness of widespread knowledge, however, has a great inconvenience due to its characteristics in that it is unreliable and very often ironic because a slight contextual variation can change its meaning.
+In other cases, it just attempts to cheer up life with humor employing ideas crossing the mind, and at times even deliberately inverting the elements of cause-effect.

-In order to avoid this entire series of disadvantages of human knowledge, the scientific method has been developed which, in its strict version, counts on three basic principals in order to be accepted among the majority of the scientific community.
-They also tend to note various specific methods according to the subject studied with greater or lesser acceptance, and normally they tend to refer to systems with complex characteristics.
+In order to avoid this entire series of disadvantages of human knowledge emerges the scientific method that, in its strict version, counts on three basic principles accepted among most of the community.
+They also tend to note various specific methods according to the subject studied with greater or lesser acceptance, and they usually tend to refer to systems with complex characteristics.

-It could be said that popular knowledge is to the scientific method what intuition is to logic in that both share the same sources of knowledge: perception, intuition, and logic.
-They share problems related to the contextualized elements and to the difficulty of the cause-effect separation.
+It could be general knowledge is to the scientific method what intuition is to logic in that both have the same sources: perception, intuition, and logic.
+They share problems related to the contextualized elements and the difficulty of the cause-effect separation.

-The outline of the elements of the scientific method aims for objectivity and certainty in its conclusions, which is why errors are not usually made.
-On the contrary, popular knowledge does indeed make them but, on occasions, it is much more efficient in transmitting a complex idea; in fact, we all use it on a regular basis.
+The scientific method aims for objectivity and certainty in its conclusions, which is why it has few errors.
+On the contrary, widespread knowledge does indeed make them, but, on occasions, it is much more efficient in transmitting a complex idea; in fact, we all use it regularly.

-In respects to the characteristics of the knowledge sources, logic should not make mistakes either; otherwise it would no longer be logical and would then be considered pure speculation.
+Regarding characteristics of the sources, logic should not make mistakes either; otherwise, it would no longer be logical and would then be pure speculation.

-The source of knowledge of intuition does indeed make mistakes, since despite not having the desired certainty of the reasoning, it does not cease and it continues with partial arguments reaching conclusions that it cannot confirm nor deny.
-Upon freeing itself from the servitude of certainty, its potency is much greater than that of logic.
+The intuition does indeed make mistakes since, despite not having the desired certainty of the reasoning, it continues with partial arguments reaching conclusions that it cannot confirm nor deny.
+Upon freeing itself from the servitude of certainty, its potency is much higher than that of logic.

 As it accumulates partial arguments, its margin of error increases and, therefore, its efficiency decreases.
-However, at times, after long reasoning or thought in which the final conclusion is associated with an elevated margin of error, the result is an interesting fact which allows its efficiency to increase significantly.
-In view of the conclusion, we find a different way that increases reliability.
-But in this case we find ourselves more in line with creativity than with intuition.
+However, at times, after long reasoning or thought in which the conclusion curries a raised margin of error, the resulting efficiency increases significantly.
+Given the conclusion, reliability could increase by other means, and the source of knowledge would move from intuition to be creativity.

-This could be the case of the General Theory of the Conditional Evolution of Life in that its philosophical approach is rather adventurous and clashes with the most common beliefs and approaches within society.
-Its hypotheses of genetic functioning are quite bold, etc., but, eventually… it proposes a means of empirical testing!
-And accomplishes it!
+It could be the case of the Conditional Evolution of Life in that its philosophical approach is rather adventurous and clashes with the most common beliefs and approaches within society.
+Its hypotheses of genetic functioning are quite bold, but, eventually, it proposes a way of empirical testing!
+Moreover, accomplishes it!

-Of course, in certain cases, the evidence against a position can be overwhelming and, even so, it persists in following the reasoning with a margin of almost intolerable error.
-It could be said that, if they eventually manage to discover a way for empirical validation, madness has been a 5th source of knowledge, or what you could consider in a certain way the same as love, or better said, madness of love, or….it is better not to put past examples.
+Of course, sometimes, the evidence against a position can be overwhelming, and, even so, it persists in following the reasoning with a margin of almost intolerable error.
+If it eventually manages to discover a way for empirical validation, madness would be the 5th source of knowledge, or what one could consider in a way love, or better said, the madness of love.

-Another interesting and distinct characteristic of the binomial perception-reality is that which is related to the connection between scientific theory and reality, and is extensively dealt with by what is called the Vienna Circle.
+Another distinct characteristic of the binomial perception-reality is the connection between scientific theory and reality.
+The Vienna Circle dealt is extensively about it.

-Reductionism circumscribes the scientific theory to the world of the observable converting itself into a simplification of observations.
-Realism allows certain entities not be observable but requires that they be real, that is, that they exist independently from the mind.
+Reductionism circumscribes the scientific theory to the world of the observable, converting itself into the simplification of watching.
+Realism allows certain non-observable entities but requires them to be real, that is, that they exist independently from the mind.
 On its behalf, instrumentalism or conventionalism deems it a useful instrument that allows making predictions.

-Sincerely, utilitarianism which is preferred to rationality seems more technical than scientific, but I suppose that they are trendy topics even though they could last centuries.
+Sincerely, utilitarianism versus rationality seems more technical than scientific, although they are trendy topics they could last centuries.